niharikavuchintala/Algorithmic-Game-Regression-Prediction/README.md

 ## Files Required

-Download and place the following files in the same folder: train_3.csv test_3.csv samp_subm_3.csv
+Download and place the following files in the same folder:/ train_3.csv test_3.csv samp_subm_3.csv